Woodland Caribou

 Behaviour

-Woodland Caribou roam in small herds moving from the boreal forest in winter, up into the alpine tundra in summer, although some herds also spend much of the winter on windswept alpine slopes.
+• Northern Mountain caribou migrate seasonally moving from the open boreal forest in winter, up into the subalpine and alpine in summer.
+Although some herds also spend much of the winter on windswept alpine slopes.
 They're the only animals that forage substantially on lichen in the winter.
 Their hooves are perfectly designed to dig through the snow to access the lichens below.
 They're also efficient swimmers.
+Herds vary in size from about 200 to more than 5,000 caribou.

 Diet